Newzoo: Global game market will shrink in 2021 for first time in many years

 The global outlook

-The games market will continue to grow in the following years, exceeding $200 billion at the end of 2023.
-By then, Newzoo forecasts the games market to grow with a 7.2% compound annual growth rate (CAGR) between 2019 and 2023 to $204.6 billion.
+The games market is expected to continue growing in the coming years, exceeding $200 billion at the end of 2023.
+By then, Newzoo forecasts the games market will grow at a 7.2% compound annual growth rate (CAGR) between 2019 and 2023 to $204.6 billion.
 To illustrate that 2021 is a mere speedbump in the continued growth of the games market, Newzoo revisited the games market revenue forecast it published in April 2020, when the effect of COVID-19 on the games market was just becoming clear.

 Will Newzoo’s forecast be enough to end the party?
 More than $39 billion flowed into games in the first quarter, compared to $33 billion for all of 2020, according to InvestGame, which measured investments, acquisitions, and public offerings.

-While that outlook then was steady growth toward 2023, the impact of COVID-19 on the games market meant that a lot of that growth was frontloaded in 2020.
+While the outlook at the time was steady growth heading toward 2023, the impact of COVID-19 on the games market meant that a lot of that growth was frontloaded in 2020.
 This year will be a corrective year; even with a slight decline, the forecast for 2021 is still above what it was 12 months ago.
-Looking ahead, Newzoo forecasts the games market in 2023 to generate $204.6 billion, almost $4 billion above the forecast 12 months ago.
+Looking ahead, Newzoo forecasts the games market in 2023 will generate $204.6 billion, almost $4 billion above the forecast 12 months ago.

 Mobile gaming will be the fastest-growing segment over the coming years, though console gaming will carry that title for 2022 when the release schedule is overloaded due to delays and more people being able to purchase the new consoles.

-Wijman pointed out that some growth markets like Latin America have slowed down.
+Wijman pointed out that some growth markets, like Latin America, have slowed.
 Overall, Newzoo follows the global economic forecasts of the International Monetary Fund, and it will have a moderate effect on games.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: